alexarchambault/derive/README.md

 *Utilities to derive type classes with shapeless*

-Various type classes to help deriving type classes with [shapeless](https://github.com/milessabin/shapeless).
+Various quite experimental type classes to help deriving type classes with [shapeless](https://github.com/milessabin/shapeless).
 Used by [case-app](https://github.com/alexarchambault/case-app)
 and [argonaut-shapeless](https://github.com/alexarchambault/argonaut-shapeless) (or soon to be so).